 For the most part, they offer access to similar markets, with closely competitive spreads and similar analysis and strategic tools.
-We covered in some depth how you should actually choose the best spread betting broker.
+We covered in some depth how to choose the best spread betting broker.

-The differences between spread betting brokers generally tends to be in things like; customer service, supporting content and educational tools and the prices they offer, known as the spreads.
+The differences between spread betting brokers generally tend to be in things like; customer service, supporting content and educational tools and the prices they offer, known as the spreads.

 The top five spread betting brokers (and what they are good at).